top of page

 By definition: a rare coin typeset is a carefully curated selection of coins, each representing a distinct historical or cultural era, by design or denomination.

 Finding date and mintmarks this way allowed for the thrill of the hunt.
-If you are my age, 57, we sought out wheat pennies, Buffalo 🦬 nickels, and Mercury dimes and occasionally we scored a Morgan Silver dollar.
+If you are my age, 57, I sought out wheat pennies, Buffalo 🦬 nickels, and Mercury dimes and occasionally we scored a Morgan Silver dollar.

-To find a date and mintmark that you needed regardless of condition was a thrill, to say the least.
+To find a date and mintmark that I needed regardless of condition was a thrill, to say the least.
 So that's how most of us got our start.
 As we grew older the burning passion of collecting coins remained in us.

 However, it can become boring and the thrill of completion may be diminished after you have assembled multiple date and mint sets.
-One way to keep the excitement and interest in coin collecting is to start assembling type sets.
+One way to keep the excitement and interest in coin collecting is to start assembling typesets.

 Over the past 30 years, I've spoken to thousands of collectors and investors, and one thing seems to remain constant, and that is collecting and investing by date and mintmark, with a few exceptions eventually becomes boring.
 Hence, the typeset.